 Anthony, who has been in hiding since her trial, was questioned in a Jan.
 23 deposition related to her ongoing bankruptcy proceedings.
 A transcript of the deposition was filed Tuesday in Orlando, Fla., federal court.

 Anthony was acquitted in the murder of her 2-year-old daughter, Caylee.
 After Caylee disappeared in 2008, Anthony told investigators a baby sitter named Zenaida Gonzalez had kidnapped the toddler.
 The Kissimmee, Fla., woman sued Anthony, claiming her reputation has been ruined.

 According to the transcript, Anthony told Gonzalez's attorneys she met the baby sitter at Universal Studios in 2006 and the women were friends for a little over a year.
 She said she left Caylee in her care on one occasion in 2006.

 The baby sitter did not actually kidnap Caylee, nor did the woman suing for defamation, Anthony said.
 She declined to answer the attorneys' questions about why she had lied to investigators.

-Casey Anthony waited a month to report the toddler missing and was arrested in October 2008.
-The nationally televised trial lasted for six weeks and ended in her acquittal on the murder charge, but she was convicted on charges of lying to law enforcement.
+Anthony waited a month before reporting Caylee missing.
+The trial ended in her acquittal on the murder charge, but she was convicted on charges of lying to law enforcement.